Bigger Better Science

 How to Provide a DNA Scale Sample

-Please complete the following procedures in order to provide fish DNA scale samples for Genetic Analysis.
+Please complete the following 3 easy steps to provide fish DNA scale samples for Genetic Analysis.

-- Press the scales between sections of clean paper towel (or other absorbent surface) to thoroughly dry (discard these paper towel sections - do not re-use or use for storage).
+2. Dry: Press the scales between clean paper towels to thoroughly dry them.
+Discard the used paper towels, do not use them for storage.

 Attn: Genetics Lab